-- Turn the steering wheel as little as possible.
-Natural lag time reaction when counter-steering to correct sway could possibly make it worse. - ☐ If the trailer is equipped with electric brakes, using the hand control will help to keep the vehicles aligned. - As soon as possible, stop to determine the cause of the sway.
+- ☐ Slowly ease your foot off the accelerator. - Turn the steering wheel as little as possible.
+Natural lag time reaction when counter-steering to correct sway could possibly make it worse. - If the trailer is equipped with electric brakes, using the hand control will help to keep the vehicles aligned. - As soon as possible, stop to determine the cause of the sway.
 Check all equipment and load distribution.
 If the problem cannot be solved immediately, contact your dealer for a service appointment.
 Reduce your speed until the issue is resolved.